-When your counterpart starts to discuss with you, it is a good indication that you have slipped into the you-perspective.
-Du formulations in particular are often perceived as an attack.
+If your counterpart starts to argue with you, it is a good indication that you have slipped into the "you" perspective.
+Especially "you" phrases are often taken as an attack.

 Telling the other person what you don't like is a first step.
 However, this should be followed by a concrete indication of what you would like to see improved.
-This is the only way the feedback recipient can really change something and meet your expectations in the future.
+Only then can the feedback recipient really change something and meet your expectations in the future.

-When giving feedback, discussions should be avoided at all costs.
-They have no place in a feedback conversation, as the feedback provider only shares his subjective perception.
+Discussions should be avoided at all costs in your feedback.
+They have no place in a feedback conversation, because the feedback giver only shares his subjective perception.

 "What do you think?"